finarkein/forwardsecrecy/README.md

 # Forwardsecrecy

 The project aims to simplify the usage of ECC curve (curve25519) with Diffie-Hellman Key exchange.
-The work is inline with the Account Aggregator Specification.
+The work is inline with the Account Aggregator Specification & with some minor changes, on NDHM's specifications as well.

 ## How to Run
 The image is pushed into docker hub.
 Thats the easiest to start